-Figure 4: Quantification of aflatoxin in the field with a smart phone.
-From www.mobileassay.com, Romer Labs® Division Holding GmbH and www.diachemix.com.

-Basic rapid analyse test systems

-Basic rapid screening tests which are commercial available are enzyme-linked immunosorbent assay (ELISA), lateral flow detection (LFD) and fluorescence polarization immunoassay (FPI).
-In some cases basic fluorometric measurements are used to quantify mycotoxins in food or feed.
+Conventional systems which are commercially available for rapid detection of mycotoxins are enzyme-linked immunosorbent assay (ELISA), lateral flow detection (LFD) and fluorescence polarization immunoassay (FPI).
+In some cases basic fluorometric measurements are used to detect and quantify mycotoxins in food or feed.

 The strength and the weakness of these tests are shown in Table 5 giving a first overview.